APPLICATIONS OF ORGANOMETALLIC, TRANSITION AND MAIN GROUP CHEMISTRY - 2022/3

 The module is designed to develop an advanced understanding of specific areas of inorganic chemistry that have not yet been investigated.
 This includes aspects of organometallic chemistry, transition and main group chemistries.
-Emphasis is on applications such as in homogeneous catalysis and inorganic materials.
+Emphasis is on applications in homogeneous catalysis.

 Number of Credits: 15

 Framework: FHEQ Level 7

 Module cap (Maximum number of students): N/A

 Prerequisites / Co-requisites

 - relationship between organic and inorganic chemistry through the isolobal principle.
 Basic concepts such as hapticity.
 18 electron rule and deviation from the rule, an MO approach to bonding.